Vick606/admin-dashboard/README.md

 About the Project

 This project is part of my coding refreshment sessions courtesy of the Odin Project.
-The primary objective is to create an admin dashboard based to implement and hone various skills learned throught the course, so far.
+The primary objective is to create an admin dashboard to implement and hone various skills learned throughout the course, so far.

 For this project, I decided to create a dashboard for an imaginary online service themed "BlogCraft."
 BlogCraft is not just another content mill – it's a revolutionary platform connecting businesses with top-tier freelance writers specializing in cutting-edge topics.
 From the mysteries of generative AI to the secrets of sustainable weight loss and the art of remote work productivity, our writers craft engaging, informative, and SEO-optimized blog posts that captivate readers and drive results.